-With my E-book I can help everyone as a Ghana expert
+With my E-book I can help everyone who travels to Ghana

-My solution is to give some answers in the first mail and to refer to the contents of my book ‘What you need to know when travelling to Ghana’.
+My solution is to give some answers in the first mail and to refer to the contents of my book ‘Get to know Ghana’.
 Because most answers can be found there.
 Just last week I received this message via Instagram from someone who bought the book.
 Nice detail, she is married to a Ghanaian and lives half in Europe and half in Ghana for many years.

 “Btw the book is very nice and funny to read.
 And I still learned some new things even after all these years 😊”